NPLPackages/paracraft/script/apps/Aries/Creator/Game/Code/readme.md

 When the block is not powered or deleted, all actors will be automatically erased.
 This will allow us to clone and move, turn on and off, or share those code blocks at will.

-When Code block is not connected to a movie block, it will by default control the current player.
+When Code block is not connected to a movie block, it will control no one.

 Because of the modular nature of Code Block, we can focus working on one code block at a time, and then put all of them together to form a game.

-Basic sandbox functions we will support in v1.0:

-- Motion: move, turn , point towards, goto, glide, changePos, setPos,
-- Events: activate, onKeyPressed, onClick, OnEvent, sendEvent, callEvent
-- Looks: say, think, show, shide, setTime, setAnim, setColor, setSize,
-- Control: wait, repeat, forever, if then else, stop, onInit(a clone), delete(this clone), create(clone of something)
-- Sound: play
-- Sensing: touching, distanceTo, askAndWait, answer, isMouseDown, isKeyPressed, getMousePos, timer, resetTimer
-- Operators: + - / * < > = ,and, or, random, not, join, letter of, length of, mod, round, math.XXX
-- Data: setValue, changeValue, showVariable, hideVariable
-- Private Custom Functions: user defined private functions

 ### About callback and delayed functions
-Some function has callbacks like onKeyPressed, and some function's execution takes some time before it can return, such as `wait`.
-To write synchronous code in async environment, we will use run all function and callbacks inside a coroutine, which belongs to the code block.
+Some function has callbacks like registerClickEvent, and some function's execution takes some time before it can return, such as `wait`.
+To write synchronous code in async environment, we will run all function and callbacks inside a coroutine, which belongs to the code block.
 So it is legal to write any code like below without going into an infinite loop.
 ```
-onKeyPressed("DIK_SPACE", function()
+registerClickEvent("space", function()
-   for i=1, 10 do
+   while(true) do
-     self:goto(10,0,10);
-     self:wait(2);
-     self:goto(1,0,0);
+     move(0.01);
    end
 end)